 Warnings

+It is not recommended to use this medication if you are allergic to the active compound afatinib dimaleate or its components.
+It is not recommended for female patients weighing below 50 kilograms.
 Afatinib dimaleate can cause interstitial lung disease (ILD), a serious and potentially life-threatening condition that can cause inflammation and scarring of the lungs.
 This medication can cause severe diarrhea and dehydration, which can be life-threatening in some cases.
 Sometimes this medication results in eye problems, such as corneal erosion or ulceration, which can lead to vision loss or blindness.
-In rare cases, it can cause kidney problems (acute kidney injury, renal failure) and cardiac problems (irregular heartbeat).
+It is not recommended for children and adolescents under the age of 18.

 Precautions

+It is not recommended to use during pregnancy and breastfeeding, it is advised to consult your physician regarding further queries.
+Tell your doctor if you have a history of eye problems or wearing contact lenses.
+Limit your time in the sun as this medicine may make your skin sensitive to the sun.
 Patients with pre-existing cardiac conditions and renal problems should monitor kidney and heart function regularly before and while taking afatinib dimaleate.
 Any signs or symptoms of dehydration, such as dry mouth or decreased urination, should report to a healthcare provider immediately.
-Patients should immediately report any new or worsening eye symptoms, such as eye pain or redness, to a healthcare provider.
-You should tell your doctor about skin symptoms, such as rashes or blisters.
-Patients should report any signs or symptoms of infection to a healthcare provider.
 You should avoid any traumatic or penetrative procedure in the body, like tooth extraction or surgery while taking this medication because it can result in excessive bleeding.

 Side Effects

 Afatinib dimaleate can cause various side effects, ranging from mild to severe.
 Some common side effects include diarrhea, skin rash, nail changes, mouth sores, and fatigue.
 These side effects can often be managed with medication or other treatments.
-However, it can also cause more serious side effects, such as severe diarrhea, dehydration, and kidney problems.
+However, it can also cause more serious side effects, such as severe diarrhea, dehydration, and kidney problems, interstitial lung disease and Hemorrhage or bleeding problems.

 Word Of Advice

 Follow all instructions and dosing recommendations provided by your healthcare provider.
-Only take the medication as prescribed.
+Do not take more or less of the medication than prescribed.
 Report any new or worsening symptoms to your healthcare provider immediately, especially if they relate to your lungs, eyes, skin, liver, kidneys, heart, or bleeding.
-Stay well-hydrated and report any signs or symptoms of dehydration to your healthcare provider immediately, especially if you experience severe diarrhea.
 Women should avoid pregnancy or breastfeeding.
-Reproductive-age women should use effective birth control during the treatment and for at least two weeks after their last dose.
+Men and women of reproductive-age should use effective birth control during the treatment and for at least two weeks after your last dose.
 Patients should report any signs or symptoms of dehydration, such as dry mouth or decreased urination, to a healthcare provider immediately.
+It is advised to drink plenty of fluids while taking afatinib dimaleate to stay hydrated, especially if you experience diarrhea as a side effect.
+When taking afatinib dimaleate, stay away from grapefruit and grapefruit juice as they may interact with the medication and raise the risk of side effects.

 Frequently Asked Question